MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/search.md

 9. Select **Publish All Customizations**.

-10. Rebuild full index as described in the [Rebuild full search index](#rebuild-full-search-index) section.
+10. Rebuild the full index as described in the [Rebuild full search index](#rebuild-full-search-index) section.

 > [!NOTE]
-> In this example, we are making changes in unmanaged layer by directly editing the view, you can also do this via a managed solution.
+> In this example, we are making changes in an unmanaged layer by directly editing the view.
+You can also do this via a managed solution.

 ### Step 2: Remove case entity from the UI

-After performing actions as described in Step 1, the Case entity would be stopped from getting indexed.
+After performing the actions described in Step 1, the Case entity would be stopped from getting indexed.
 To remove the case entity from UI surface areas, you must modify the site setting associated with portal global search.
-Following site setting must be modified:
+The following site setting must be modified:

-search/filters: This will remove case entity from filters on the Search page as well as the search box in header of the site.
+search/filters: This will remove case entity from filters on the Search page as well as the search box in the header of the site.
 By default, the value is: `Content:adx_webpage,adx_webfile;Blogs:adx_blog,adx_blogpost;Forums:adx_communityforum,adx_communityforumthread,adx_communityforumpost;Ideas:adx_ideaforum,adx_idea;Help Desk:incident;Knowledge:knowledgearticle`

-You must delete `Help Desk:incident;` from the value of this site setting so that the Incident entity is removed from filters which comes next to search box in the UI.
+You must delete `Help Desk:incident;` from the value of this site setting so that the Incident entity is removed from filters that come next to the search box in the UI.

 The modified value will be:

 `Content:adx_webpage,adx_webfile;Blogs:adx_blog,adx_blogpost;Forums:adx_communityforum,adx_communityforumthread,adx_communityforumpost;Ideas:adx_ideaforum,adx_idea;Knowledge:knowledgearticle`

-Once this site setting is changed, the Case entity will be removed from filters on the search page as well as in header.
+Once this site setting is changed, the Case entity will be removed from filters on the search page as well as in the header.

 ![Search on page](media/search-on-page.png "Search on page")